bchao1/awesome-holography/README.md

 A family of iterative methods is based on the **Gerchberg-Saxton (GS) Algorithm** where the phase and amplitute patterns at two planes are updated iteratively as the wave is propagated back and forth:

 - [A practical algorithm for the determination of phase from image and diffraction plane pictures](http://www.u.arizona.edu/~ppoon/GerchbergandSaxton1972.pdf) (Gerchberg et al. 1972) proposed the **Gerchberg-Saxton (GS) Algorithm**
-- [Mix-and-Match Holography](http://www.cs.ubc.ca/labs/imager/tr/2017/MixMatchHolography/MixMatchHolography_YPeng_SA17_LowRes.pdf) (Peng et al. 2017) proposed a IPR method built upon GS
+- [Mix-and-Match Holography](http://www.cs.ubc.ca/labs/imager/tr/2017/MixMatchHolography/MixMatchHolography_YPeng_SA17_LowRes.pdf) (Peng et al. 2017) proposed an interative phase-retrieval method built upon GS
 - [Fresnel ping-pong algorithm for two-plane computer-generated hologram display](https://opg.optica.org/ao/ViewMedia.cfm?uri=ao-33-5-869&seq=0&guid=cd9375f1-824e-4719-a271-624d5c09ccca&html=true) (Dorsch et al. 1994)

 Other optimization based methods leverage gradient descent or non-convex optimization techniques to optimize the phase pattern of the SLM: